 Separate the eggs into egg yolks and egg whites.
 Leave the egg yolks in room temperature and refrigerate the whites.

-Brew a hojicha tea bag with 70ml hot water and cool it down.
+Brew a hojicha tea and cool it down. *9

-Place the egg yolks and 60g of caster sugar in a different mixing bowl and mix them well until the sugar dissolves.
+Place the egg yolks and caster sugar in a mixing bowl and mix them well until the sugar dissolves.

-Add the sifted flour into the bowl all at once and fold in with a spatula.
+Add the sifted flour into the bowl all at once and combine.
+Set it aside.

-Add 1/3 of meringue into the egg mixture and mix them together with a hand whisk.
+Add 1/3 of the meringue into the egg mixture and mix them together with a hand whisk.

-Pour the batter into a 17 cm chiffon cake tin.
-Drop the tin a couple of times to remove the air.
+Pour the batter into the chiffon cake tin.
+Drop the tin once onto the kitchen bench to remove the air.

 Run a thin knife around the tin to loosen the cake and remove the tin.